canonical/lxd/specs/rest-api.md

         'command': ["/bin/bash"],       # Command and arguments
-        'environment': {},              # Optional extra environment variables to set 'wait-for-websocket': false,    # Whether to wait for a connection before starting the process 'interactive': false            # Whether to allocate a pts device instead of PIPEs }
+        'environment': {},              # Optional extra environment variables to set 'wait-for-websocket': false,    # Whether to wait for a connection before starting the process 'interactive': true             # Whether to allocate a pts device instead of PIPEs }

 `wait-for-websocket` indicates whether the operation should block and wait for